pseinfo/database-schema/README.md

 ## Package

-The package provides the complete set of TypeScript definitions and JSON Schema for Draft-07 compliance, allowing for runtime validation in heterogeneous environments.
+The package provides the complete set of TypeScript definitions, allowing for validation checks in heterogeneous environments.

 Developers have access to the full suite of internal enums, utility types, and the high-level structural model, enabling the integration of chemical data into specialized applications with absolute structural certainty.